 The notion that people are sickly or weak after a transplant is often completely wrong.
 Instead, you may feel more energized than you have in a long time.

-"A successful transplant usually allows people to have more capacity for exercise," explains Perez.
+Also, experts say a successful transplant usually allows people more capacity for exercise.

 There are plenty of high-profile examples to prove it.
 For instance, there's Chris Klug, a liver transplant recipient who went on to win a bronze medal in snowboarding at the 2002 winter Olympics.
 And there's the basketball player Sean Elliott, formerly of the San Antonio Spurs.
 He returned to the NBA seven months after his kidney transplant.